rubincc/minikube/README.md

 ## Lab configuration

+### Prerequisites

+- *a vSphere 6.7 test infrastructure*
+- *Terraform - installed on the control machine*
+- *Ansible - installed on the control machine*

 Minikube will be run in a VM on a **vSphere 6.7** infrastructure, (`Expose hardware assisted virtualization to the guest OS` - checked) .
 The OS will be latest [*Fedora*](https://getfedora.org/) (currently 31).

 The lab will be automated with Terraform and Ansible so that it can be available for work as soon as possible.